joopabs/langchain-demo/README.md

 ## License

-This project is provided for educational purposes.
-Please update this section with your chosen license.
+This project is licensed under the GPL.